-The Council is made up of approximately 30 members, selected from NIH Institutes and Centers (IC) Advisory Councils, representatives nominated by the Office of the Director program offices, and broad lay representation, including a member of the NIH Council of Public Representatives.
+The Council is made up of 27 members, selected from NIH Institutes and Centers (IC) Advisory Councils, representatives nominated by the Office of the Director program offices, and broad lay representation.
 Learn more about our members (roster).

 The NIH Reform Act of 2006 (P.L.
 109-482), passed by Congress in December 2006, and signed into law by the President in January 2007, established the Council of Councils.
 More information about the Council’s role is available at NIH Reauthorization and our charter

 The Council advises the NIH Director on matters related to the policies and activities of the Division of Program Coordination, Planning, and Strategic Initiatives (DPCPSI).